Cuts in Cartesian Products of Graphs: KKL Theorem and Friedgut's Junta Theorem

-where the last two inequalities used the fact that $\log t < 0$ for $t \le 1/e^2$.
-Plugging the above bound in the log-Sobolev inequality proves the claim. \end{proof} Combining the above two lemmas gives the following corollary, which shall be useful in the proofs of both the theorems. \begin{corollary} For all $t \le \frac{1}{e^2}$ and all $j \in \{0, \ldots, k-1\}$,
+where the last inequality used the fact that $\log t < 0$ for $t \in (0,\nfrac{1}{e^2}]$.
+Plugging the above bound in the inequality from Equation~\eqref{eq:simplify-entropy:log-sob} proves the claim. \end{proof} Combining the above lemma with Lemma~\ref{lem:norm-bounds} gives the following corollary, which shall be useful in the proofs of both the theorems. \begin{corollary} For all $t \in \left(0,\nfrac{1}{e^2}\right.]$ and all $j \in [k],$

 \end{corollary}